caravagnalab/mobster/README.md

 # MOBSTER

 Model-based subclonal deconvolution from bulk sequencing.
-The statistical model uses a finite Dirichlet mixture model with Beta and Pareto components.
-Beta models subclones in the VAF distribution, Pareto power law tails for neutral mutations.
-Fits via moment-matching or MLE.
+The statistical model uses a finite Dirichlet mixture model with Beta and Pareto components. `K` Beta random variables model `K` subclones in the VAF distribution, and one Pareto power law tail predicted by Population Genetics, describes alleles under neutral evolution.
+Fits are via moment-matching or MLE.